Community Service. Building Faith and Character

 The “collection” phase of the drive typically runs from a “Kick-Off” assembly in early November until the end of the first semester.
 The effort is usually brought to a symbolic close during the first all-school assembly of second semester.

+Leading up to the Christmas Holiday, Pius XI coordinates a Holiday giving tree for the Milwaukee Volunteer Center.
 Students individually or in groups purchase $15-$25 gifts to help make someone’s holiday brighter.